 &lt;sup>2 911 calls go to Public Safety Answering Points (PSAPs).
 211 calls typically go to municipal call centers.
-The role of call centers in providing warnings and information in emergencies is discussed in CRS Report RL32939, An Emergency Communications Safety Net: Integrating 911 and Other Services, by Linda K. Moore.
+The role of call centers in providing warnings and information in emergencies is discussed in CRS Report RL34755, An Emergency Communications: The Future of 911, by Linda K. Moore.